nxtcoder19/go-learning/README.md

 - Methods are functions that are associated with a specific type(can be struct or any user-defined type).
 - Declared with a receiver (value or pointer) between the func keyword and the method name.
 - Can be called on an instance of that type.
+- Ex: a private diary or private repo, which can be accessed by receiver type.

     ```bash
     type Calculator struct{}